EventStore/documentation/docs/cloud/getting-started/private_access/aws.md

 If you are using one or more subnets associated to this VPC, make sure you update the routing table for all of them, not only on the main route table of the VPC.

 ::: tip Peering issues
 You might see the peering request getting stuck.
-There are several reasons for this to happen, like your cloud account quota or overlapping CIDR blocks.
+There are several reasons this may happen, such as your cloud account quota or overlapping CIDR blocks.
 Check the Event Console in the Cloud console for diagnostic details, and contact support if you need assistance.
 :::

 At this point, you should be able to connect to the KurrentDB cluster in the cloud from any VM or application connected to your AWS VPC network.